kelleyjbrady/NiceODE/readme.md

 - Conclusion: This was a critical finding.
 It proved the bug was not in the ODE solver but was fundamental to my implementation of the optimizer loop or the VJP's backward pass.

-## MRE 2: The "Toy Problem" with jaxopt
+## MRE 2: Linear Model Simplification with jaxopt

+- `debug/inner_opt_vjp/jaxopt_mre_gemini.py`

 Next, I tested the bi-level optimization architecture itself by replacing my manual optimizer and VJP with a professional-grade IFT implementation.

 - Setup: I kept the simple linear model but used a jaxopt solver for the inner optimization.

-- Result: After resolving a TracerError related to JAX's internal mechanics, the gradients produced by jaxopt's built-in VJP perfectly matched the finite difference ground truth.
+- Result: The gradients produced by jaxopt's built-in VJP perfectly matched the finite difference ground truth.

 - Conclusion: This proved that for a standard, differentiable inner loss, jaxopt is the correct and working solution for this type of problem.